elmaxe/devops-tutorial/README.md

       with:
         python-version: ${{ matrix.python-version }}
 ```
-With this setup, GitHub will launch one job for each python version.
-You can read more about the strategy and matrix keywords here.
+With this setup, GitHub will launch one job for each Python version.
+You can read more about the `strategy` and `matrix` keywords [here](https://docs.github.com/en/actions/reference/workflow-syntax-for-github-actions#jobsjob_idstrategymatrix).

 ### Install dependencies
-To install the dependencies we use `pip`, a package installer for Python.
+To install the dependencies we use [`pip`](https://pypi.org/project/pip/), a package installer for Python.
 We install pip with `python -m pip install --upgrade pip`, and then install the project dependencies by running `pip install -r requirements.txt`, which will install all modules defined in `requirements.txt`.
 ```yml
     - name: Install dependencies
       run: |